-- Appendix A-Downstream Recycling Chain - Outlines FM Plan and due diligence requirements, including the verification of import/export legality for international shipments - Import/export compliance evidence must be in a language understood by the recycler and the auditor - Requires the R2 Facility to "track and demonstrate the complete downstream recycling chain of all R2 Controlled Streams to final disposition" - Requires transparent communication regarding the Recycling Chain to suppliers and SERI. - Submission to SERI of the recycling chain of all R2 Controlled Streams to final disposition or to the first R2 tier is required, as is notification of any changes prior to shipment. - Submission to suppliers of recycling chain DSVs for that supplier's R2 Controlled Streams is also required upon request and upon changes in DSVs (prior to shipment), adhering to confidentiality agreements/requirements (if any).
+- Appendix A-Downstream Recycling Chain - Outlines FM Plan and due diligence requirements, including the verification of import/export legality for international shipments - Import/export compliance evidence must be in a language understood by the recycler and the auditor - Requires the R2 Facility to "track and demonstrate the complete downstream recycling chain of all R2 Controlled Streams to final disposition" or register the managed portion of the downstream recycling chain with SERI - Requires transparent communication regarding the Recycling Chain to suppliers - Submission to suppliers of recycling chain DSVs for that supplier's R2 Controlled Streams is also required upon request and upon changes in DSVs (prior to shipment), adhering to confidentiality agreements/requirements (if any).

-- For an R2-certified DSV, verification of a valid R2 certificate will satisfy due diligence requirements - This includes ensuring the certificate is active/valid, confirming the scope of certification, inclusion of Process Requirements (as applicable), etc. - For a non-R2 DSV, there are no significant changes to due diligence requirements beyond updating the verbiage to reference the applicable sections and/or Appendices in the revised Standard and/or the REC, except: - additional due diligence requirements are detailed in Appendix A 8(d) for instances where a DSV is to perform data sanitization on the R2 Facility's behalf.
+- For an R2-certified DSV, verification of a valid R2 certificate will satisfy due diligence requirements - This includes ensuring the certificate is active/valid, confirming the scope of certification, inclusion of Process Requirements (as applicable), etc. - For a non-R2 DSV, there are no significant changes to due diligence requirements beyond updating the verbiage to reference the applicable sections and/or Appendices in the revised Standard and/or the REC, except: - additional due diligence requirements are detailed (as well as in Appendix A 8(d)) for instances where a DSV is to perform data sanitization on the R2 Facility's behalf.

-- Appendix B-Data Sanitization - Lists additions to be made to the Data Sanitization requirements of Core Requirement 7 - Traceability requirements for each data storage device - Training and competency requirements - Prescribed security controls (and requires testing/maintenance of said controls) - Includes a Physical Destruction Methods table - Requires video recordings of physical destruction, and the retention of those recordings for a minimum of 60 days - Specifies data sanitization software requirements and maintenance, as well as criteria for a 5% (at a minimum) sample size to be verified un-recoverable by a competent/independent party - Requires prompt corrective action and appropriate handling of nonconforming product where sampling identifies issues - The Data Protection Representative is to approve the devices for release, subsequent to the required verification(s.
+- Appendix B-Data Sanitization - Lists additions to be made to the Data Sanitization requirements of Core Requirement 7 - Traceability requirements for each data storage device - Training and competency requirements - Prescribed security controls (and requires testing/maintenance of said controls) - Includes a Physical Destruction Methods table - Requires video recordings of physical destruction, and the retention of those recordings for a minimum of 60 days - Specifies data sanitization software requirements and maintenance, as well as criteria for a 5% (at a minimum) sample size to be verified un-recoverable by a competent/independent party - Requires prompt corrective action and appropriate handling of nonconforming product where sampling identifies issues - The Data Protection Representative is to approve the devices for release, subsequent to the required verifications.